pavanvidem/chira/README.md

 * Description: This tool merges the overlapping aligned positions to define the read concentrated loci.
 If an annotation GTF file produced, the transcriptomic alignment positions are first converted to their corresponding genomic positions.
 * Inputs
   * Alignments in BED format
-  * An annotation GTF file contaning reference genomic positions.
+  * An annotation GFF file contaning reference genomic positions.
+  * A FASTA file containing reference transcript sequences
+  * An optional second reference FASTA file, if split-reference is used
 * Outputs
   * BED file containing the alignments with reads categorized into segments depending on which part of the read is aligned.
   * BED file containing merged alignments.
 4th column contains all the alignments merged into that location and 5th column contains number of reads.